Rat infestation plagues New Zealand town

 The rodents -- which have swarmed around shops and houses in the artsy west Auckland suburb of Titirangi -- have made headlines in New Zealand recently, where local media have described them as "cat-sized" and "brazen."

-Local reporter Don Rowe said he saw 30 to 40 rats within a 20 minute period when he went out to the area last week.
+Local reporter Don Rowe said he saw 30 to 40 rats within a 20-minute period when he went out to the area last week.

 "They were sort of writhing around in the brush and feasting on little bits of grain," he told CNN.
 "They've never been as brazen or in as high a number.
 They were crawling over the roots and in and out of trees, just a tide of them ...
 They were not afraid of people at all, not afraid of vehicles."